LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-Allowance rates range from 70% to 76% across the examiner's art units.
+The allowance rate ranges from 70% to 76% across the examiner's art units with substantial records.

 ◈ RESPONDING TO AN OFFICE ACTION